-Any not mentioned entity of either standard does not map to or interact with an entity of the other standard.
+Any entity of either standard that is not mentioned, does not map to or interact with an entity of the other standard.

-(informative) History
+(informative) Background and context to this document

-Facing the difficulty that joints were represented quite differently in different CAE tools, The VDA Research Association for Automotive Technology (FAT) working group FAT-AK 25 (=Working Group 25) started to develop a standard for connections & joints in cooperation with CAE software vendors.
+Facing the difficulty that joints were represented quite differently in different CAE tools, The VDA Research Association for Automotive Technology (FAT) working group FAT-AK 25 (=Working Group 25) started to develop a standard for connections and joints in cooperation with CAE software vendors.
 The working group 25 for joining technologies is a working group of the German Research Association of Automotive Technologies (FAT).
-The FAT is a department of the German Association of the Automotive Industry (VDA),
+The FAT is a department of the German Association of the Automotive Industry (VDA).

-The evaluation of existing formats revealed that the Master Connection File (MCF) by Ford[5] was the most suitable basis for future developments and extensions.
-This original MCF format is based on the XML-standard but covers only few joint types and parameters[5].
+The evaluation of existing formats revealed that the Master Connection File (MCF) by Ford[9] was the most suitable basis for future developments and extensions.
+This original MCF format is based on the XML-standard but covers only few joint types and parameters.[9]
 In order to distinguish from the original Ford-MCF, the FAT-format was named the Extended Master Connection File, abbreviated as "χMCF" (read: chi-M-C-F) or xMCF (read: x-M-C-F).